lin-alg/Wplace_Map_Inspector/README.md

 3. Click **Load unpacked** and choose the repository folder.
 The extension icon will appear in the toolbar.

 Notes:
-- Use Chromium-based browsers (Chrome or Edge) for easiest compatibility.
+- Use Chromium-based browsers (Chrome or Edge) for easiest compatibility(Firefox hasn't been tested yet).
-- The extension is tuned for jobs up to ~20,000 sampled pixels.
-For larger scans, increase `stepX`/`stepY` to reduce request count.
+- The extension is tuned for jobs up to 20,000 sampled pixels.
+For larger scans, increase `stepX`/`stepY` to reduce scanning count.
+- The Pickup Coordinates feature requires you to enable Blue Marble, another plugin.

 ---

 ## Quick Start

 1. Open the Wplace page.
-2. Click the extension icon or the page's blue quick button ("WPI") to open the panel.
+2. Click the blue quick button ("WPI",on the bottom right of the page) to open the panel.
 3. Fill Start (top-left) and End (bottom-right) coordinates:
    - Start: `startBlockX`, `startBlockY`, `startX`, `startY`
    - End: `endBlockX`, `endBlockY`, `endX`, `endY`
 4. Set `stepX` / `stepY` to control sampling density (larger value = fewer requests).
 Default `1` = full resolution.
-5. (Optional) Open Advanced to adjust concurrency, rate limits, batch sizing, and URL template.
+5. (Optional and dangerous) Open Advanced to adjust concurrency, rate limits, batch sizing, and URL template.
 6. Click **Start** to begin scanning.
 Click **Stop** to cancel.
 Progress and logs appear in the panel.
 When finished or stopped, the collected results are exported automatically as a JSONL `.txt` file.
 7. To convert JSONL to Excel, use the included `parse-to-xlsx.html` or any tool that supports JSON Lines.